semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 Job logs have a limit of 16 megabytes, which is roughly 100,000 lines.
 This limit is not configurable.

-The following message reveals that the job has exceeded the limit:
+The following log message indicates that the job has exceeded the limit:

 ```text
 Content of the log is bigger than 16MB.
 Log is trimmed.